AliciaTransmuted/DarkUnification-Look-and-Feel-with-Install-Script/README.md

 ![Screenshot](https://i.imgur.com/LlExEbZ.png)
 ![Screenshot](https://i.imgur.com/5Oy9zJT.png)

-# DarkUnification-Look-and-Feel
+# DarkUnification-Look-and-Feel-with-Install-Script

-A dark Plasma 5 Look and Feel theme with red highlights, loosely in the style of the Ubuntu Unity desktop
+A dark Plasma 5 Look and Feel theme with red highlights, loosely in the style of the Ubuntu Unity desktop, including a shell script to backup KDE config files, set up all wallpapers and KDE settings.

 THIS PROJECT IS STILL IN DEVELOPMENT, BUT IS READY TO BE USED and/or TESTED
 - Ensure your file manager is set to view Hidden Files to see backup files